KiwifruitApps/.github/profile/README.md

 Each project has a different set of contribution guidelines, but to sum it all up, use common sense.
 Don't try to sneak malicious code into our projects, and please comment on your contributions if possible so your code is easily understood.

 ## Our Projects
-Kiwifruit's current projects include Kiwifruit Pass.
-We will be working on other, more exciting projects later though so stay tuned!
+Kiwifruit's current projects include OnlyPass.

 <!--